elastic/eui/wiki/consuming.md

 ## Using the `optimize` build (Beta)

-The `optimize` output directory is opt-in intermediaty step as we work towards dedicated, formal build output for development and production environments.
+The `optimize` output directory is an opt-in intermediate step as we work towards dedicated, formal build output for development and production environments.

 When compiling with webpack, use the `resolve.alias` configuration to target the desired directory: